Hank Aaron: Tributes

 U.S. President Joe Biden paid tribute to Aaron by releasing a statement calling him "an American hero".
-He also received tributes from former presidents Jimmy Carter, Bill Clinton, George W. Bush, and Barack Obama.
+Aaron also received tributes from former presidents Jimmy Carter, Bill Clinton, George W. Bush, and Barack Obama.

 The Atlanta Braves honored Hank Aaron during the 2021 season by including his jersey number 44 on the back of the team caps along with Phil Niekro's jersey number, 35 (who died one month earlier in December 2020).
 They also painted 44 in the midfield at Truist Park.

-At Game 3 of the 2021 World Series in Truist Park, a pregame ceremony was held honoring Aaron where his son Hank Aaron Jr. threw out a ceremonial first pitch.
+At Game 3 of the 2021 World Series in Truist Park, a pregame ceremony was held honoring Aaron where his son, Hank Jr., threw out a ceremonial first pitch.
 After the Braves won the 2021 World Series, Aaron was honored in the design of the team's World Series championship ring, which includes 755 total diamonds to commemorate Aaron's career home runs, and 44 emerald-cut diamonds to represent Aaron's jersey number with the Braves.

 At the 2025 Major League Baseball All-Star Game, right after the sixth inning, a special tribute to Aaron's 715th home run was played, featuring special effects and a projector screening clips from the original NBC broadcast of the milestone on the field, featuring audio from both Vin Scully of that network, and Milo Hamilton from radio station WSB.
 A firework was shot through out of the ballpark at left field, with Hamilton calling out the milestone calls, while one of the mini scoreboards projects a recreation of the number "715" that was used at the old Atlanta–Fulton County Stadium.
 A spotlight was used as a special tribute afterward.
-This tribute was originally scheduled in 2021.